RedisInsight/Tutorials/src/redis/working_with_sorted_sets.md

 Redis sets are unsorted, which limits their usefulness.
-[Sorted sets](https://redis.io/docs/data-types/sorted-sets) are similar to sets, except each unique member has an associated score, which provides the mechanism for sorting.
+Sorted sets are similar to sets, except each unique member has an associated score, which provides the mechanism for sorting.
+Use cases include:

+- rate limiters
+- game leaderboards

 The following example creates a set of bike brands named for famous computer programmers, using their birth year as the score element to sort the set.